 The satellite-derived Level 2 XCO2 and XCH4 data products contain an uncertainty estimate for each single observation.
 This uncertainty is meant to be the statistical uncertainty (1-sigma, dominated by the random error component of the uncertainty due to instrument noise) associated with that single observation.
 To assess the quality of these uncertainty estimates they are compared with the standard deviation of satellite minus TCCON retrievals at the various TCCON sites.
-It is expected that the mean value of the reported uncertainty is similar in magnitude (agreement within a few 10%) as the standard deviation of the difference to TCCON (this should be the case if the reported uncertainty is correct and if the comparison method does not introduce additional errors).
-Therefore, one expects that the "Uncertainty ratio", i.e., the ratio of the mean value of the reported uncertainty and the standard deviation of satellite minus TCCON differences is close to unity.
+It is expected that the mean value of the reported uncertainty is similar in magnitude (agreement within a few 10%) as the standard deviation of the difference to TCCON (this should be the case if the reported uncertainty ratio", i.e., the ratio of the mean value of the reported uncertainty ratio", i.e., the ratio of the mean value of the reported uncertainty ratio.
 Although the exact interpretation of this ratio is difficult, it needs to be determined and reported.